N3kowarrior/my-arch-tools/README.md

 # arch-tool
-Archlinux tools.
+Personal collection of tools which I've written for Archlinux .
-Feel free to inspect code before running.
+Feel free to inspect code, make any changes and use for your own work.